LinkedIn Redesign— New Job Referral Experience 👩🏻💼👨🏻💻

 - How does the employee react to people who ask for referrals on LinkedIn?
 Are they willing to help?
-Why or why not they want to help?
+Why or why not do they want to help?

 Understand LinkedIn referral experience

 I start some research about the Linkedin referral experience.
 I found that LinkedIn launched the LinkedIn referral feature in 2018.
-When job seekers decide to apply for a job, they can easily ask their connection through the ask for a referral feature.
+When job seekers decide to apply for a job, they can easily ask for their connection through the ask for a referral feature.
 However, I notice that “ask for a referral” is not always there when you decided to apply for a job.

-I start finding the answer through LinkedIn help and realized this feature is gradually being rolled out and may not available to some of the users.
+I start finding the answer through LinkedIn help and realized this feature is gradually being rolled out and may not be available to some of the users.
 In some situations, it’s only available for the 1st-degree connection.
 For the 1st degree connection, the referral experience is straightforward, users will get an email from LinkedIn after a job application to encourage them to ask for a referral.
 When users tap on the referral button, LinkedIn will load a preset referral message for users to send to the people who may willing to refer.

 I understand why LinkedIn decided to gradually roll out this feature because, base on my research, ask for a referral feature is just like sending an inMall message.
 Users can send a message to their connection the way they used to.
 The only difference is with and without a referral message templet.
 The redundancy experience will decrease the overall user experience.

-- Ask for referral feature is gradually being rolled out and may not available all the time.
+- Ask for referral feature is gradually being rolled out and may not be available all the time.

-- The current ask for referral feature only available for 1st connections.
+- The current ask for referral feature is only available for 1st connections.
 If job seekers don’t have any 1st connection work on their applied organization, asking for a referral is not available.